10:54 AM to 12:35 PM

 Click the 'Play' button to read out loud this webpage content

 Naga Panchami or Garuda Panchami is a very important festival, which is celebrated throughout India, more prominently in southern parts of India.
-Women undertake fasting and wholeheartedly pray for the wellbeing of their siblings.
-This ritual can help to reduce the intensity of the affliction or congested energies from the snakes and the snake planets Rahu and Ketu.
+Women undertake fasting and wholeheartedly pray for the well-being of their siblings.
+This ritual can help reduce the intensity of the affliction or congested energies from the snakes and the snake planets, Rahu and Ketu.

 Snakes have assumed different forms in Indian mythology and act as the symbols of many deities.
-Lord Vishnu has Ananta Sesha (foremost serpent god) as his bed, and that is what is called as Lord Vishnu in Ananta Sayanam (the reclining posture of Lord Vishnu on the serpent).
-Lord Shiva has adorned the serpent around his neck.
-Lord Muruga is also worshipped in the form of a snake.
+Lord Vishnu is often depicted in the posture of Ananta Sayana (reclining on the serpent, Ananta Sesha, king of snakes), with Ananta Sesha serving as his bed.
+Lord Shiva wears a serpent around his neck and Lord Muruga is also worshipped in the form of a snake.

 In the Treta Yuga (second epoch), Lord Rama’s (7th incarnation of Lord Vishnu) younger brother Lakshmana was none other than Adisesha.
 In the Dwapara Yuga (third epoch), Adisesha took the form of Lord Balarama, Lord Krishna’s (8th incarnation of Lord Vishnu), elder brother.

 There are different mythologies behind Naga Panchami.
-According to Mahabharata, a large venomous snake named Kaliya was residing inside the River Yamuna.
-It was tormenting the villagers along the Riverbanks.
-Since the snake was too big and powerful, villagers were too afraid to venture, swim or raft across it.
+According to Mahabharata, a large venomous snake named Kaliya was residing in the river Yamuna.
+It was tormenting the villagers along the riverbanks.
+Since the snake was too big and powerful, villagers were too afraid to venture into the river.
 One day, when the young Lord Krishna and his friends were playing with a ball near the river, the ball fell inside the river, and Krishna jumped to retrieve it.
 While he dived inside, he was attacked by Kaliya.
 In a fitting reply, Krishna caught the snake and began to fight.
 Kaliya soon realized the immense power of Krishna and recognized him as an avatar of Lord Vishnu.
 It bowed down to him, promising not to harass the villagers in the future.
 The victory of Lord Krishna over the massive snake is celebrated as Naga Panchami.

-There is another story behind the adherence of this Naga Panchami, which depicts the love and bonding between brothers and sisters.
+There is another story behind the observance of this Naga Panchami, which depicts the love and bonding between brothers and sisters.

 One day, not knowing that it was Naga Panchami, as usual, she cooked food and took it to her brothers.
-As it was Garuda Panchami, there was a fight between Garuda and a serpent in the space.
+As it was Garuda Panchami, there was a fight between Garuda and a serpent.
 Garuda had caught the snake in his beaks, and the serpent was emitting poison.
-This poison fell in the cooked food cooked by the sister without her knowledge.
+This poison fell in the cooked food unbeknownst to the sister.
 When she went and fed her brothers, all of them died due to consumption of poisoned food.
 She screamed not knowing what had happened and she attempted to eat the same food and die.

-Naga deities and Naga Devatas (snake Gods) are worshiped throughout the country.
+Naga deities and Naga Devatas (snake gods) are worshipped throughout the country.
 On this day, people go to the place where there are snake pits, offer cow’s milk and pray to the serpents there.
 Some people go to the temples where the snake idols are installed.
-They do Abishekam (hydration Pooja) with water and, milk, apply turmeric powder and dots of kumkum (red vermillion powder).
+They do Abishekam (hydration Pooja) with water and, milk, apply turmeric powder and dots of kumkum (red vermilion powder).
 Then, they offer prasad, light incense and show aarti (light offering).
 Finally, they tie a sacred yellow thread on their hands, with 7 knots in it representing the 7 brothers.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.